-As an example, a provider configuration for JMS would be as follows9:
+As an example, a provider configuration for JMS would be as follows:

-8A property> is typically just a simple name-value-pair.
+&lt;sup>8A property> is typically just a simple name-value-pair.
 However, it also supports free form (xsd:any) style content.

-9This JMS example is only for demonstration purposes.
-We recommend that people use the more strongly typed JMS specific extensions of provider and and and provider.
+&lt;sup>9This JMS example is only for demonstration purposes.
+We recommend that people use the more strongly typed JMS specific extensions of provider> and and and i.e. jms-provider> and and